zamae2138-ops/hacktivism-cybersecurity-research-coss/README.md

 and legal dimensions of hacking and hacktivism, with an emphasis on adversarial behavior in networked systems.

-In addition to research and analysis, the project required **public speaking and technical communication**, including explaining complex cybersecurity concepts, responding to live questions, and presenting findings to a non-specialist audience.
+In addition to research and analysis, the project emphasized **public speaking and technical communication**, including presenting findings, responding to live questions, and clearly explaining cybersecurity concepts to a **non-technical audience**.
 - [View research poster (PDF)](HacktivismPoster.png)
 - [View research citation (PDF)](Citation.png)